-If you require seawall repair, we advise you start by getting the opinion of a professional.
-You don’t want to spend a great deal of money on a quick fix only to have to repeat the process in another area soon afterward.
-We will offer you expert advice on the best remedy for the problem.
+If you require a seawall repair, the first step is getting a trusted professional opinion.
+You don’t want to spend a great deal of money on a quick fix only to have to repeat the process soon afterward.
+Everlast Synthetic Products can offer you expert advice.
 Let us evaluate your situation before it becomes an emergency.
 When it comes to seawall repairs, it pays to do it right the first time.

 - Wood.
-This type of construction is subject to decay, borers, which are tunneling creatures that feast on submerged timber, and just plain wearing away from the constant motion of water and sand.
+This type of construction is subject to decay, borers (tunneling creatures that feast on submerged timber), and just plain wearing away from the constant motion of water and sand.
 When these walls begin to collapse, complete replacement with a superior material like co-extruded vinyl is usually the best solution.
 Repairs to wood must be repeated and will become a frustration – like shoveling sand against the tide.

 - Concrete.
 Concrete contains iron rebar that begins to rust and eventually loses its reinforcement capability.
 Concrete will begin to crack and give way from the pressure of the land.
 Patching concrete below the water does not work.
 Entire sections must be replaced.
 Other sections will soon follow.
 Replacement with a superior and more attractive material, like vinyl, is the best option in most cases.